benjamincorcoran/facebucket/README.md

 # Facebucket

-A very rough interpretation of a half remembered bot XKCD's IRC channel.
+A very rough interpretation of a half remembered bot on XKCD's IRC channel.

 Using python and `fbchat`.